worksofliam/db2Model/readme.md

 * static methods to fetch a row based on the primary or unique key
 * instance methods to fetch models based on foreign references keys
 * classes for tables referenced in foreign keys.
+* documentation for each class, instance method and static method.

 db2Model is using the odbc driver to connect, which must be installed onto the system running this script.